 WAYS TO GET INVOLVED

-"Like" Lutheran Episcopal Advocacy Ministry NJ on Facebook and follow us on Twitter.
+"Like" Lutherans Engaging in Advocacy Ministry NJ on Facebook and follow us on Twitter.
 Invite your friends and colleagues to follow our work by sharing our posts.

 Use the information that you learn from this site, our Weekly Witness emails, or our in-person gatherings in your conversations with neighbors, your worship services, and in your spiritual practices.

-Join the ELCA e-Advocacy Network or Episcopal Policy Network.
-By signing up for e-Advocacy Networks, you will receive legislative updates and key advocacy opportunities in your inbox.
+Join the ELCA e-Advocacy Network By signing up for e-Advocacy Networks, you will receive legislative updates and key advocacy opportunities in your inbox.
 You can also share these action alerts with your personal network on social media.

 If you wish to volunteer with LEAMNJ, please contact our office.